samadrehan02/LLM_Sentinel/README.md

 The telemetry layer is intended to support attack reconstruction, detection analysis, latency measurements, and future OpenTelemetry integration.

+### Persistent Telemetry

+Security events can be persisted through an asynchronous event-store abstraction backed by PostgreSQL.

+The current implementation provides:

+* PostgreSQL-backed event storage
+* Async SQLAlchemy sessions
+* Event serialization to PostgreSQL JSONB payloads
+* Querying events by evaluation ID
+* Evaluation, run, and trace identifiers
+* Integration tests against a real PostgreSQL instance

+The current development environment uses PostgreSQL 18 locally.
+The persistence layer is separated from the event bus so alternative event stores can be introduced later.

 ## Campaigns

 Individual attacks can be grouped into campaigns.